Zach McKinstry Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 13th-ranked team ERA across all league pitching staffs (4.02).
+- The Yankees have the 12th-ranked team ERA among all league pitching staffs (4.01).

-- Yankees pitchers combine to surrender 164 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Yankees pitchers combine to allow 166 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- His last time out was on Friday against the Tampa Bay Rays, when the righty threw 7 2/3 innings, surrendering one earned run while giving up three hits.
+- His last time out came on Saturday against the Tampa Bay Rays, when the righty tossed 6 2/3 innings, surrendering one earned run while giving up six hits.

+- The 27-year-old has an ERA of 4.51, with 8.7 strikeouts per nine innings, in 27 games this season.
+Opposing hitters have a .266 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.